Supply Chain Initiatives

 1) New Suppliers

-Before conducting business with any new Suppliers or Manufacturing Subcontractors, we execute a basic transaction agreement with them and, if necessary, request their written consent to our Sustainable Procurement Policy and the RBA Code of Conduct.
+Before conducting business with any new suppliers, we enter into a basic transaction agreement with them and, if necessary, request their written consent to our Sustainable Procurement Policy.

-In some cases, we may ask them to confirm the terms and conditions of business (QCD, environmental, safety and security, and sustainability) and/or visit their production facilities and HQ to check their business activities.
+In some cases, we may ask them to confirm the terms and conditions of business (progress of QCD, BCP, ESG, and other initiatives) and/or conduct on-site visits to verify their activities.

 2) Existing Suppliers

-We ask them to take e-learning courses to learn about our procurement-related initiatives and answer SAQs on their procurement activities.
-If we find that improvement is necessary, we submit a written request for improvement and solve their problems together.
-With respect to Suppliers and Manufacturing Subcontractors, we conduct on-site audits, if we find it necessary from the results of SAQs, to grasp their situations.
-We then follow it up to keep checking the status of compliance with our requests for improvement.
+We keep suppliers informed about our procurement-related initiatives and request them to answer SAQs on their CSR procurement activities.
+If we find that improvement is necessary, we request that they submit an improvement plan and work together to address the issues.
+We conduct on-site audits to understand suppliers' situations and then follow it up to keep checking their compliance with our requests for improvement.

 Communication with Suppliers